Steven May

 Steven May (born 10 January 1992) is an Australian rules footballer playing for the Melbourne Football Club in the Australian Football League (AFL).
-He served as the co-captain of Gold Coast in the 2017 and 2018 seasons.
+He served as the co-captain of Gold Coast in the 2017 and 2018 AFL seasons.

-Early life
+Early life and Junior football

 Steven May was born in Darwin into a family of Indigenous Australian descent (Gunbalanya and Larrakia).

-Junior football

-May began playing his junior football at Southern Districts Football Club who compete in the Northern Territory Football League.
+May began playing his junior football at Southern Districts Football Club, competing in the Northern Territory Football League.
 His performances for Southern Districts earned him a scholarship at the AIS in 2008.
 Later in 2008 he moved to Melbourne to complete his final years of schooling at Melbourne Grammar.
-His highlights included an outing against Scotch College in which he kicked 9 goals.
+A highlight of his while at Melbourne Grammar, was kicking 9 goals against Scotch College.
 While competing for the Northern Territory at the 2010 AFL Under 18 Championships, he was named at full forward in the under 18 All-Australian team.
 Following his efforts at the National Championships, the newly formed Gold Coast Football Club signed him as one of their two priority zone selections from the Northern Territory.
 May would finish the 2010 season for Melbourne Grammar in the Associated Public Schools of Victoria competition with 40 goals from eight games, as well as the best and fairest award.
 Following graduation, he relocated to the Gold Coast at the end of 2010 to begin his AFL career.

 AFL career

-May made his AFL debut against Essendon in round 6 of the 2011 season where he was used as a defender.
-May finished the 2011 AFL season with nine games and played in defence majority of the year.
-May was again used in defence for most of the 2012 AFL season until round 21 against Hawthorn where he had his breakout game when moved forward.
-He would kick three goals and take twelve marks in an impressive display up forward for the Suns.
+May made his AFL debut against Essendon in round 6 of the 2011 season, playing as a defender.
+May played nine games in 2011, playing the majority of the time in defence.
+In 2012, May was again used in defence for the best part of the 2012 AFL season until round 21 against Hawthorn where he had a breakout game, being moved forward for the game.
+In the game, he kicked 3 goals, took 12 marks in an impressive display up forward for the Suns.

-In a 2014 match against the Sydney Swans, May played in defence on two-time Coleman Medallist Lance Franklin and played very well, limiting him to only three goals.
-On 16 April 2016, May knocked out Stefan Martin after leaving his feet to deliver a full-body hit after the ball had gone by.
-He was suspended for five games.
+In a 2014 match against the Sydney Swans, May manned-up on two-time Coleman Medallist Lance Franklin, and did it well, limiting him to only three goals.
+On 16 April 2016, May knocked out Stefan Martin after leaving his feet to deliver a full-body hit after the ball had gone past the two players.
+As a result, May was suspended for five matches.

-May was named co-captain of the Gold Coast Football Club in December 2016, making him just the sixth indigenous captain in VFL/AFL history.
+May was named a co-captain of the Gold Coast Football Club in December 2016, making him just the sixth Indigenous captain in VFL/AFL history.